 Reception on arrival: What level of reception do you get when you enter a restaurant?
 The receptionist should give you all necessary basic information such as the direction to take from the entrance to the respective place you want to go within the restaurant.

 Food: This may be possibly the most important part and a reason for visiting a restaurant.
 Most clients will be attracted to food inns that prepare delicious meals.
+Be fair.
+Don’t give a low rating just because they don’t have ketogenic diet dessert recipes when the resto isn’t meant to cater to specific diets.
 To evaluate the food a restaurant offers, check out for: the look or appearance- Overall quality of foods used- The level of taste satisfaction- The level of food presentation

 – How much it costs

 – The degree to which description of the food was met- A suitable temperature for the food served

 The feeling you experience after a meal also matter.
 Do you tend to have stomach upsets after that dish?
 Do you feel gross and sickly after eating it?
 Do you feel content and wish you would have a meal at that restaurant over and over again?